mrisher/webxr-reference/webxr-device-api/lifetime.md

 ## Start the Render loop

 Before you can start the render loop you need an `XRFrameOfReference` object which describes the space or stage in which AR/VR content will be created.
-There are different types, so one must be specified when calling `requestFrameOfReference()`.
+There are different types, so type must be specified when calling `requestFrameOfReference()`.
 (See "Frame of Reference Types" above.)
 This function returns a promise that resolves with an <a href="xrframeofreference">XRFrameOfReference</a> object.
 If and only if the promise resolves you call `requestAnimationFrame()` to start the render loop.

-This function takes a callback function.
-Notice below that this callback is defined separately instead of as a lamda in `requestAnimationFrame()`.
+This function takes a callback function, which is defined separately instead of as a lamda in `requestAnimationFrame()`.
 This is because it needs to be called repeatedly while the render loop runs.

+Notice also that the `XRFrameOfReference` object is stored in a variable that's broader than the scope of the promise that returns it.
+Other functions require a reference to this object.
+Make sure it's scope is high enough to be accessible from whatever function needs it.

 ```javascript
 let xrFrameOfRef = null;